zackgouttel/ExData_Plotting1/README.md

 the data** so that the plot can be fully reproduced.
 You should also include the code that creates the PNG file.

-* Add the PNG file and R code file to your git repository
+* Add the PNG file and R code file to this git repository

-When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
-There should be four PNG files and four R code files.

-The four plots that you will need to construct are shown below.
+The four plots that that we will need to construct are shown below.

 ### Plot 1